dosreislab/dosreislab.github.io/_posts/2017-10-24-marginal-likelihood-mcmc3r.md

 #### 5. Parse MCMCTree's output with `mcmc3r`

-Start R again and make sure `clk/` is the working directory.
-Type:
+Go back to the terminal where you are running R. Type:

 ```R
 clk <- mcmc3r::stepping.stones()